Annual Administration

 When Is My Deadline?

-There are two different deadlines to consider: ERSOP’s deadline for data submission and the IRS’ deadline for filing the tax return.
+There are two different deadlines to consider: ERSOP’s deadline for data submission and the IRS’s deadline for filing the tax return.

-The IRS’ deadline of the return is 7 months, plus a 2 and 1/2 month extension, after the Plan / Corporation year end.
+The IRS’s deadline of the return is 7 months, plus an optional 2 and 1/2 month extension, after the Plan / Corporation year end.
 For example, a December 31st year end due date is the last day of the next following July which may be extended to the 15th day of the next following October.
+(Did you get all that?)

 What if I Have Taken or Am Looking to Take A Loan?

 There are specific factors to consider when it comes to loans.
 It also depends on what kind of loan you are looking to take or have taken.
-Your Plan document has specifics on loans that need to referred to.
-Please contact our administration department if you are thinking of taking a loan.
-(714) 842-1212.
+Your Plan document has specifics on loans that need to be referred to.
+Please contact your Plan Coordinator if you are thinking of taking a loan.
+866-MY-ERSOP.

 What If I Have Someone Else I Want to Do My Administration?

-It is very important to let our administration department know that you will be having someone else perform your administration for the Plan.
-Please remember that the 5500 form for the Profit Sharing Plan & Trust that is to be filed, is very specific to the Plan.
+It is very important to let your Plan Coordinator know that you will be having someone else perform your administration for the Plan.
+Please remember that the 5500 form for the Profit Sharing Plan & Trust that is to be filed is very specific to the Plan.
 While we highly advise letting us handle this for you, we at least appreciate being informed if you have planned to have this service performed elsewhere so that we can make note of this in your file.

-Should you decide to have ERSOP perform your administration at a later time, after it has been filed elsewhere, it is likely that additional fees will be imposed for needing to review (and possibly amend) any and all of the work that has been done up until that point.
+Should you decide to have The SD Cooper Company perform your administration at a later time, after it has been filed elsewhere, it is likely that additional fees will be imposed for needing to review (and possibly amend) any and all of the work that has been done up until that point.

 What is the Penalty for Filing Late?